|What is multiple myeloma? Symptoms Diagnosis Treatment Home care Prognosis|

 Effects on other body systems:

-- Heart conditions due to increased workload from hyperviscosity.
+- Heart disorders due to increased workload from hyperviscosity.

-- Kidney disease can occur for a variety of reasons including infiltration of plasma cells, hypercalcemia or light chain proteins in the blood which overload the kidneys.
+- Kidney disease can develop due to infiltration of plasma cells, hypercalcemia or light chain proteins in the blood which overload the kidneys.
 Excessive thirst, excessive urination, vomiting, bad breath and weight loss are all common findings in cats with kidney disease.

 - Bone lesions can cause pain, lameness, and fractures.